IMPD investigating shooting on northeast side, 1 person in critical condition

 According to the Indianapolis Metropolitan Police Department, the shooting occurred just after 9:30 p.m. in the 5000 block of E. 38th Street near Emerson Avenue.

-Police say officers arrived on scene and located one person who had been shot and transported the individual to an area hospital.
+Police say officers arrived on scene and located an adult male who had been shot outside of the Marathon Gas Station.
+The man was transported to Eskenazi Hospital where he is in critical condition.

 No other information about the victim nor any possible suspect information has been released at this time.